 For licensing any other than journalistic use, please contact the photographer directly.

 Restaurant Day is created by thousands of people organizing and visiting pop-up restaurants worldwide.
 The idea is to have fun, share new food experiences and enjoy our common living environments together.

 Pop-up restaurants can be opened and local food carnivals can happen anytime and anywhere.
-List yours on the Restaurant Day map or check out what’s there to eat near you.
-Restaurant Day is facilitated by a team of volunteers who also maintain this website.
 All restaurateurs are personally responsible for all actions related to running their restaurants.

 Restaurant Day is celebrated every year the third Saturday of May.